toypiano/understanding-typescript/generics.md

 You can also apply constraints to generic classes and make it work with any type as long as it matches the given constraints.

+> Generic Classes are a way to say that a particular type depends on another type.

 ```ts
 // only works with primitive types
 class DataStorage<T extends string | number | boolean> {